onflow/ccf/ccf_specs.md

 - `inline-type-and-value` MUST NOT be used when type can be inferred.

 - The following data items MUST be sorted using bytewise lexicographic order of their deterministic encodings:
-  - type definitions MUST be sorted by `cadence-type-id` in `composite-typedef`.
+  - Type definitions MUST be sorted by `cadence-type-id` in `composite-typedef`.
   - `dict-value` key-value pairs MUST be sorted by key.
   - `composite-type.fields` MUST be sorted by `name`
   - `composite-type-value.fields` MUST be sorted by `name`.